 Health Insurance Response to COVID-19

 Health insurance providers are taking action by providing co-pays, coronavirus testing, prescription assistance, and information hotlines.
-Click here to view a list of insurance providers to get more information on available resources.
+List of insurance providers.

 MNsure and Medical Insurance

 If you are uninsured you may be eligible to enroll in Medicaid and MNsure programs to gain access to low-cost health insurance coverage that meets your needs.
 When you apply for financial help thought MNsure you will also find out if you qualify for Medical Assistance and Minnesota Care which provides low-cost to no-cost health insurance.

 The Landing MN, Inc. is a resource-based non-profit organization working to help those facing homelessness in the greater Rochester, Minnesota area.